akruszewski/gibl/manuscript/chapter1.md

 1. The ledger is in a decentralized location, that is, everybody has their copy of the ledger
 1. Trust is based upon proof of work (mining)

-[^ch1n1]: There is a way we can optimize this with so-called *unspent transaction outputs* (UTXOs).
+[^ch1n1]: There is a way we can optimize this with so-called *unspent transaction outputs* (UTXOs), as we will shortly see.

-[^ch1n2]: This is known as Caesar cipher.

-[^ch1n3]: Hashcash was initially targeted for limiting email spam and other attacks.
+[^ch1n2]: Hashcash was initially targeted for limiting email spam and other attacks.
 However, recently it's also become known for its usage in cryptocurrencies as part of the mining process.
 Hashcash was proposed in 1997 by Adam Backa.